mmhrinku/Notepad-all-opened-unsaved-tab-save-in-one-click/README.md

-1. first edit the code save_unsave_tabs.py from github i shared .
+A. first edit the code save_unsave_tabs.py from github i shared .
    a. create folder anywhere you want to save your Notepas++ unsaved tab files to save

    b.
 On line 6 chnage the default location for save all unsaved tab [[  output_folder = r"C:\Users\neo\OneDrive\Documents\notepad_output" ]]